 A log can be kept on paper or computer or both depending on your personal preference.

-My log is kept as a database on a server, this allows you to search my log and display brief contact details.
+My log is kept as an SQL database on one of my radio computers.
+I also automatically upload a copy to HRDLog this allows you to search my log and display brief contact details below.

 When I’m operating at a portable location, I keep a paper log, transferring the information to my main log as time allows.

-Below are brief details of the last 10 contacts added to my logbook, updated in real time as I enter them into the log.
+Below are brief details of the last 20 contacts added to my HRDLOG.net logbook, updated in real time as I enter them into the log.